d-fine/datalandEDC/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ## Conclusion
 - [ ] After updating all components check if everything still works
-    - [ ] Document any conflicts and skipped update by placing comments on this PR
+- [ ] This template has been updated to reflect the latest state of tasks required and known issues with upgrades

 # Review (to be completed by the reviewer)
 - [x] The Github Actions (including Sonarqube Gateway and Lint Checks) are green.
 This is enforced by Github.